-Once the prostate gland and lymph nodes are removed, a pathologist will coat the prostate with ink and fix all the tissues in substances that preserve the architecture of the tissues and allow the pathologist to detect the extent of the cancer using a microscope.
+Once the prostate gland and lymph nodes are removed, a pathologist will preserve and examine these tissues under a microscope to detect the extent of the cancer.
 The prostate gland is coated with ink to allow the pathologist to determine how close any cancer comes to the edge of the prostate.

 There are at least three important features in the pathology report:

 - GradeCancer grade refers to how malignant cancer cells look through the microscope.
 Most often grades are assessed using the Gleason grading system, named after the pathologist who developed it.
 Gleason grade is a numerical value given to prostate cancers that quantitates tumor grade.
 Grades are assigned to the most common pattern of cancer as well as the second most common.
 Grades for each pattern range from 1 to 5.
 A grade of 1 denotes a cancer that closely resembles benign or normal tissue.
 A grade of 5 is assigned to cancers that appear aggressive and differ significantly from benign tissue.

 Two grades are given: a primary and secondary grade.
 When added together, a total sum or Gleason sum is obtained.
 This sum can range from 2 to 10, with 2 through 6 representing low-grade cancers and 7 through 10 representing high-grade cancers.